Building cross-cultural connections

 Dragonfly helps you incorporate Indigenous perspectives into your textbooks and classroom resources.

-Suzanne’s fiction, non-fiction, and poetry has been published in anthologies including Steal My Rage: New Native Voices (Douglas & McIntyre), Let the Drums Be Your Heart (Douglas & McIntyre), A Shade of Spring (7th Generation Books), and in a vast dreaming (Native Women in the Arts), and her feature articles, guest columns, profiles, and book reviews have appeared in the Toronto Star, The Globe and Mail, Quill & Quire, Windspeaker, and Canadian Geographic.
-She is co-author of the Trillium-listed Grade 11 textbook Aboriginal Beliefs, Values, and Aspirations (Goodminds/Pearson Education Canada), and is also a primary contributor to Scholastic Canada’s Take Action and Take Action for Reconciliation elementary classroom resource books.
+Suzanne’s fiction, non-fiction, and poetry has been published in various anthologies, and her feature articles, guest columns, profiles, and book reviews have appeared in the Toronto Star, The Globe and Mail, Quill & Quire, Windspeaker, and Canadian Geographic.
+She is co-author of the Grade 11 textbook Aboriginal Beliefs, Values, and Aspirations (Goodminds/Pearson Education Canada), and is also a contributor to Scholastic Canada’s Take Action series of classroom resource books for grades 4–6 and Take Action for Reconciliation series for grades 3–8.
 In 2016, Suzanne was featured in a documentary on CBC Radio One.

 It took 130 years to create this problem.Justice Murray Sinclair, Chairperson, Truth and Reconciliation Commission of Canada, Winnipeg Free Press, Feb.
 18, 2012